Automotive Applications for Embedded Vision

 “Improving the Safety and Performance of Automated Vehicles Through Precision Localization,” a Presentation from VSI Labs

 Phil Magney, founder of VSI Labs, presents the “Improving the Safety and Performance of Automated Vehicles Through Precision Localization” tutorial at the May 2019 Embedded Vision Summit.
 How does a self-driving car know where it is?
-Magney explains how autonomous vehicles localize themselves against their surroundings through the use of a variety of sensors along
+Magney explains how autonomous vehicles localize themselves against their surroundings through the use of… “Improving the Safety and Performance

 “Can We Have Both Safety and Performance in AI for Autonomous Vehicles?,” a Presentation from Codeplay Software

-Andrew Richards, CEO and Co-founder of Codeplay Software, presents the "Can We Have Both Safety and Performance in AI for Autonomous Vehicles?" tutorial at the May 2019 Embedded Vision Summit.
+Andrew Richards, CEO and Co-founder of Codeplay Software, presents the “Can We Have Both Safety and Performance in AI for Autonomous Vehicles?” tutorial at the May 2019 Embedded Vision Summit.
 The need for ensuring safety in AI subsystems within autonomous vehicles is obvious.
 How to achieve it is not.
-Standard safety engineering tools are designed
+Standard… “Can We Have Both Safety

-Tom Wilson, Vice President of Automotive at Graphcore, presents the "DNN Challenges and Approaches for L4/L5 Autonomous Vehicles" tutorial at the May 2019 Embedded Vision Summit.
-The industry has made great strides in development of L4/L5 autonomous vehicles, but what’s available today falls far short of expectations set as recently as two to three years
+Tom Wilson, Vice President of Automotive at Graphcore, presents the “DNN Challenges and Approaches for L4/L5 Autonomous Vehicles” tutorial at the May 2019 Embedded Vision Summit.
+The industry has made great strides in development of L4/L5 autonomous vehicles, but what’s available today falls far short of expectations set as recently… “DNN Challenges and Approaches for

-David Julian, CTO and Founder of Netradyne, presents the "Addressing Corner Cases in Embedded Computer Vision Applications" tutorial at the May 2019 Embedded Vision Summit.
+David Julian, CTO and Founder of Netradyne, presents the “Addressing Corner Cases in Embedded Computer Vision Applications” tutorial at the May 2019 Embedded Vision Summit.
 Many embedded vision applications require solutions that are robust in the face of very diverse real-world inputs.
-For example, in automotive applications, vision-based safety systems may encounter unusual configurations of
+For example, in automotive applications, vision-based safety systems… “Addressing Corner Cases in Embedded

 “What’s Changing in Autonomous Vehicle Investments Worldwide — and Why?,” a Presentation from Woodside Capital Partners